rsharankova/D44DataGrabber/README.md

-# D44DataGrabber
+# D44 Lite
-Tool to fetch (and optionally plot) Data logger data
+Tool to fetch and plot Data logger data.
+Similar to D44 but with less features (for now!).